drowsyivy/tensorflow-shakespeare-poem-generator/README.md

 [Partially trained](https://drive.google.com/file/d/0B5njS_LX6IsDUlFsMkdhclNSazA/view?usp=sharing)
 to see how they make progress in training.

-Simply extract the files into the "checkpoints" directory
+Simply extract the files into the "checkpoints" directory and rename the timestamp portions

 ```
 > python3 rnn_play.py